dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

 ## Enable Dash0 For a Namespace

-For each namespace that you want to monitor with Dash0, enable monitoring by installing a custom Dash0 resource:
+For _each namespace_ that you want to monitor with Dash0, enable monitoring by installing a custom Dash0 resource into that namespace:

 Create a file `dash0.yaml` with the following content:
 ```yaml